MackHeller/project-team-24-public/deliverables/iteration-02.plan.md

  * Describe your goals for this iteration and the tasks that you will have to complete in order to achieve these goals.
  * When listing goals/tasks, order the items from most to least important.
  * Feel free (but not obligated) to specify some/all tasks as user stories.

+ Our primary goal is to complete our prototype (i.e. a basic project which allows users to drag-and-drop gates, hook them up, and run simple simulations).
+ To achieve our goals, we most importantly need:
+ (1) To allow the user to drag and drop gates and wires (2) To implement backend logic for all of the gates and wires, and be able to simulate it and check whether the result is correct
+ (3) Integrate the front-end drag and drop together with the back-end logic so the logic is accurately simulated for a user-placed set of gates and wires

+ Less important (moreso "stretch" goals this iteration) (4) Add collision for gates and other draggable logic objects so that there is no overlap in the level (5) Add accounts, serialization, and loading from files

 Artifacts